dimanikulin/fva/FVADocMD/LEARNED_AS_DM.md

-# What I learned as a Delivery Manager while creating my own product
+# What I learned as a Delivery Manager while creating my product
 &nbsp;&nbsp;&nbsp; Honestly, I didn't learn much as a Delivery Manager.
 Still, here are some points to consider...

 ## Project Status tracking